 - Lifting and carrying heavy equipment

-- Climbing stairs and ladders with ease
+- Climbing stairs and ladders with confidence

 - Demonstrating cardiovascular fitness and muscular endurance